mmlynari/LAr_scripts/README.md

 Generate single electrons.
 Create calorimeter cells.
 Add noise if needed.
 Create calo towers.
 Create fixed size clusters.
 Correct the clusters.
 Create the topo clusters.
 Correct the topo clusters. (correction means applying upstream and downstream corrections)

+WARNING: edit this file and check that the ROOT files related to noise are accessible for you (there are several options whether you are at CERN or elsewhere)

 Output:
 File in FCC EDM format with collections for each type of cluster, for simulated particles and